geekabhinav007/TQM/docs/index.md

 - Continuous improvement:  Businesses should always be looking for ways to improve processes to help quality.
 - Employee involvement: Those involved in production and operations have a vital role to play in spotting improvement opportunities for quality and in identifying quality problems

+## Models of TQM

+There are many models of TQM.
+These include:

+- Deming's 14 Points

+- Juran's Quality Trilogy

+- Crosby's 14 Points

+- The EFQM Excellence Model

+- The Malcolm Baldrige National Quality Award

+- The ISO 9000 Series

+- The Six Sigma Model

+- The Lean Model

+- The TQM Model

+> There are several models of Total Quality Management (TQM) that organizations can use to implement TQM practices.
+Some of the popular TQM models are:

+- Deming's 14 Points: Developed by W. Edwards Deming, this model emphasizes the importance of continuous improvement, customer focus, employee involvement, and leadership in TQM.

+- Juran's Trilogy: Developed by Joseph M. Juran, this model includes three components: quality planning, quality control, and quality improvement.
+It emphasizes the importance of meeting customer needs and expectations and reducing variation in processes.

+- Six Sigma: This is a data-driven approach that aims to reduce defects and improve quality by using statistical analysis to identify and eliminate sources of variation in processes.

+- ISO 9001: This is an international standard for quality management systems that provides a framework for organizations to implement TQM practices.
+It includes requirements for processes, documentation, and continuous improvement.

+- EFQM Excellence Model: This is a European framework that helps organizations assess their TQM practices across several categories, including leadership, strategy, people, and processes.